This post was most recently updated on February 16th, 2023.7 min read.

 Caveats with the offering

-In addition to the obvious issues – you’re breaching the Spotify EULA, and giving criminals access to your account – there’s a couple of additional considerations.
+In addition to the obvious issues – you’re breaching the Spotify EULA, and giving criminals access to your account – there are a couple of additional considerations.

 "I accidentally fell for the Spotify Premium Lifetime subscription scam - what do I do now?"